bhavya444/chat-app/README.md

    *Installing NodeJs*

    curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -

    sudo apt-get install -y nodejs

-1. create a empty directory(any name).
+1. Create an empty directory(any name).

-2. using terminal, type : npm init
+2. Using terminal, type : npm init

-3. create dependencies
+3. Create dependencies

-4. using terminal, type : npm install (To create all node modules including express)
+4. Using terminal, type : npm install (To create all node modules including express)

-5. paste the files in the directory
+5. Paste the files in the directory

 6. Using the terminal run: node server

-7. open the web browser and type : http://localhost:3000/
+7. Open the web browser and type : http://localhost:3000/